 The MSC model is very similar to what UK is already doing on campus: starting with collecting a random sample of student assignments from our general education courses.
 While the MSC focuses on seniors, UK typically gathers work from freshmen and sophomores.
 This difference was both a challenge and an opportunity for UK.
 Though it wasn’t easy to recruit faculty who teach in the major for a ‘pilot’ project with an unknown result, it did offer an opportunity to engage faculty in meaningful assessment processes while measuring a proxy for value-added learning.

 When collaborating with faculty I emphasize the importance of intentional planning.
 I stress that it’s fantastic to know what the end should look like, and it’s great to have ‘big picture’ thinking; however, what will the faculty do, exactly, to get there?
 What are the steps the faculty and programs need to take in order to bring the big picture to fruition?

 Well, it took two years of intentional planning and two years of actual implementation, but the MSC project has finally become a reality on our campus.
-The vehicle – Aqua by Taskstream.
+The vehicle – Outcomes Assessment Projects (formerly Aqua) by Taskstream.
 The resources/parts – AAC&U and SHEEO.
 The driver – faculty.